 What Is Nitric Oxide?

 Nitric oxide is a naturally occurring gas, found and produced within the body.
-Nitric oxide is formed and/or synthesized from the amino acid Arginine under the enzymatic control of nitric oxide.
-Therefore, any Nitric Oxide supplement is composed of L-Arginine, not Nitric Oxide or NO2.
+Nitric oxide is formed and/or synthesized from the amino acid Arginine under the enzymatic control of nitric oxide, therefore, any Nitric Oxide supplement is composed of L-Arginine, they’re synonymous.

 What Are Nitric Oxide Supplements?

-Nitric oxide supplements are composed with L-Arginine, a semi-essential amino acid utilized from foods such as red meat, poultry, fish and dairy products.
-While being a “semi” essential Amino Acid, meaning one that our own bodies cannot produce, L-Arginine is however found in small trace amounts, while non-essential amino acids are synthesized within our own biological system.
-Hence, non-essential since our body can produce them on it’s own.
+Nitric oxide supplements are composed of L-Arginine, a semi-essential amino acid utilized from foods such as red meat, poultry, fish and dairy products.
+While being a “semi” essential Amino Acid, "essential", meaning one that our own bodies cannot produce, L-Arginine is however found in small trace amounts, while non-essential amino acids are synthesized within our own biological system.
+Hence, non-essential since our body can produce them on its own.

 What Does Nitric Oxide Do And How Does It Work?